PGA Perceptions

 2017 Q3 Report

 The recent multi-airline "package deal" for a large quantity of new aircraft, announced during the U.S. presidential visit to China, is another example of the existing triangle relationship between Chinese Airlines, both major western OEMs and the PRC government.
+This report connects those dynamics to practical fleet phaseout planning and the downstream effects on mid-life supply, pricing, and remarketing windows.
+It is particularly relevant if you are underwriting value based on assumed retirement timing or expected secondary-market absorption.
+The message is clear: large, state-influenced procurement decisions can accelerate or delay phaseouts in ways that standard market models may miss.

 Open 2017 Q3 Report (PDF)